-The creations don't know that the Creators of Reality are dying.
+The creations don't know the Creators of Reality are dying.
 All forms will fail.
 All order will fail.
-All will fail...
+All will fail.

 In a world of magic and illusion, of Shah wielders and assassins, nothing is as it seems.

-After the Grand Duke of Manasad is murdered in a duel of swords and sorcery, ambition, lust, and betrayal ignite across the Isle of Don, while two titanic empires threaten to crush it between them.
+After the murder of the Grand Duke of Manasad, ambition, lust, and betrayal ignite across the Isle of Don, while two empires threaten to crush it between them.

-A powerful Wielder of the Shah hunts the killer of his oldest friend.
+A Wielder of the Shah hunts the killer of his oldest friend.

 A gifted young woman travels south for the glory of her House.